Bachelor of Arts (BA) in Economics: Career Path

 What are the prerequisites for a BA in Economics program?

-The prerequisites for a BA in Economics program can vary depending on the university and program, but generally, students should have completed high school level economics and math.
+The prerequisites for a BA in Economics program can vary depending on the university and program, but students should generally have completed high school-level economics and math.

 How long does it take to complete a BA in Economics program?